 On February 25, 2014, Vice Chancellor Glasscock rendered the opinion of the Court granting our motions for summary judgment and judgment on the pleadings, and denying the Plaintiffs' motion for summary judgment.
 Accordingly, the Plaintiffs' claims were dismissed.
 On April 8, 2014, LBHI filed a Notice of Appeal to the Delaware Supreme Court.
 T. Rowe Price did not file a Notice of Appeal, and the appeal deadline has now passed.
-We filed a Notice of Cross-Appeal on April 23, 2014.
-LBHI's Opening Brief on appeal is due on or before May 27, 2014.
-Scheduling of subsequent briefing will depend on the date on which the Opening Brief is filed.
+LBHI's Opening Brief on appeal was filed on May 27, 2014, and our Answering Brief on appeal and Opening Brief on cross-appeal was filed on June 26, 2014.
+Scheduling of subsequent briefing will depend on the date on which LBHI files its Reply Brief on appeal and Answering Brief on cross-appeal.